-Percutaneous approaches Percutaneous tissue diagnosis can usually be obtained with fine-needle aspiration (FNA) for cytology or by percutaneous core biopsy for histology.
+Percutaneous tissue diagnosis can usually be obtained by percutaneous core biopsy for histology.
 The needle track should be placed in an area to be excised or that can be encompassed in adjuvant radiotherapy fields if they are to be used.
-In most instances, when an experienced cytopathologist and/or histopathologist examines the specimen, a diagnosis of malignant soft-tissue sarcoma can be made.
-FNA is often viewed as a suboptimal method of establishing an initial diagnosis of soft-tissue sarcoma.
+In most instances, when an experienced histopathologist examines the specimen, a diagnosis of malignant soft-tissue sarcoma can be made.
+Fine needle aspiration (FNA) is often viewed as a suboptimal method of establishing an initial diagnosis of soft-tissue sarcoma.
 Histology is usually preferred to cytology because more tissue is obtained, which allows for a more accurate delineation of tumor type and grade.
-Percutaneous tissue diagnosis is preferred to facilitate subsequent treatment planning and to permit surgical resection to be performed as a one-stage procedure.
+In an era in which tissue is increasingly important for identifying molecular characteristics of the tumor for diagnosis or prognosis, several needle passes with a core biopsy are frequently obtained for diagnosis.
+FNA is a less-invasive means to confirm recurrence, however.
+Percutaneous tissue diagnosis is preferred over open biopsy to facilitate subsequent treatment planning and permit surgical resection to be performed as a one-stage procedure.

-Retroperitoneal or intra-abdominal mass Biopsy of primary retroperitoneal soft-tissue masses is generally not required for radiographically resectable masses, nor is biopsy recommended for suspected GISTs.
+Biopsy of primary retroperitoneal soft-tissue masses is not required for radiographically resectable masses.
+There are no data to suggest that percutaneous core-needle biopsy increases the risk of local recurrence or tumor rupture.
 The circumstances under which percutaneous or preoperative biopsy of retroperitoneal masses should be strongly considered include:

 • tissue diagnosis for radiographically unresectable disease